mcchiken505/Mercury-Project/README.md

 No, they won't.
 Some of Outfit7's games are made in 3D, but unfortunately we don't have 3D skills, older games are easier to make because they are already divided into frames.

-### What about new 2D Games from Outfit7?

-They won't be there either.
-We just don't see the point.
-We don't think that new games have given anyone their childhood.